Ruth Kilbourn

-Ruth Kilbourn was a Chicago-area dancer and dance teacher, born 1895.
+Ruth Kilbourn (1895–1984) was a Chicago-area dancer and dance teacher.
 She was educated by prominent dance instructors in Chicago and appeared on Broadway and in the Chicago Opera House.
 A back injury forced her to end her performance career at a young age, but she cultivated a large following through her dance studio, the Kilbourn School of Dance.
 She tutored young dancers both in her home and in public schools throughout the city.
-Ruth Kilbourn's extensive work in the Chicago community also extended to animals, as she willed her home to the Chicago Anti-Cruelty Society upon her death.
+Kilbourn's extensive work in the Chicago community also extended to animals, as she willed her home to the Chicago Anti-Cruelty Society upon her death.